Darkylt/Darkyl-s-Assitant/README.md

 ## Contributing

-Tips for improvement are welcome :) i'm currently trying to get Plugins/Extensions to work but I'm facing issues with that
+Tips for improvement are very welcome :)